innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 In order to reconcile the configuration of AAP, we require the following
 variables:

-- `RH_USERNAME` and `RH_PASSWORD`: your Red Hat console username and password, used to manage the subscription of AAP
 - `AAP_HOSTNAME`: URL of the AAP instance to be configured
 - `AAP_VALIDATE_CERTS`: true if the SSL certificate behind `AAP_HOSTNAME`
   should be checked